• What is Copywriting?

 But the benefits of a solo retreat are completely worth making the effort to make it happen—and playing by the rules.
 You won’t get the same benefits if you go with someone else, if you cut it short, if you try to do it at your own home or another place you’re familiar with, or if you want some TV.
 The rules can be a little tough, but that’s part of the point.

 Getting some time with the quiet, deeper voice inside of you takes a little bit of effort, but it’s well worth it.
-You’ll leave feeling reinvigorated, inspired, and ready dive into your next project.
+You’ll leave feeling reinvigorated, inspired, and ready to dive into your next project.

-Your turn!
 Have you ever taken a solo retreat?
 Or are you inspired to take one now?
 Let us know in the comments below!

-Filed Under: Growth & Development
+Filed Under: Mindset & Professional Development Tagged With: self care

 Interested in Copywriting?
 Get our Free Video Training!